Tarapacá campaign: Background

 Following the outbreak of war in April 1879, both sides focused on gaining naval superiority, since the extremely arid Atacama Desert was a formidable barrier for a land campaign.
 Therefore, the war first developed in a confrontation between the navies of Chile and Perú.

 After the Chileans seized the port of Antofagasta on February 14, 1879, and secured it with the following victory at Calama on March 23, the focus was to destroy the Peruvian fleet.
-To achieve that goal, on April the Chilean government ordered Rear Admiral Juan Williams Rebolledo to sail to El Callao to sink the enemy ships on the docks or at anchor.
+To achieve that goal, in April the Chilean government ordered Rear Admiral Juan Williams Rebolledo to sail to El Callao to sink the enemy ships on the docks or at anchor.
 However, since El Callao was heavily defended, Williams decided instead to block the port of Iquique, the most important Allied port in the Tarapacá department, with the idea to force the Peruvians to fight.

 However, this proved futile, because the Peruvians didn't come in rescue of Iquique, and used that precious time to put its navy fit for combat.
 Besides, the long wait did all the contrary for the Chilean Fleet, wearing down the vessels and the crew's morale.

 The situation tightened the public opinion, which forced Williams to lift the blockade and sail to El Callao.
 When he arrived, he found that the Peruvian fleet had departed on the 18.
 All this led to a simultaneous encounter at Punta Gruesa and Iquique on May 21, which proved decisive as the Peruvians lost one of their two modern ships -the ironclad Independencia-, to an old wooden schooner, the Covadonga; and the heroic death of Captain Arturo Prat and the loss of his old corvette, the Esmeralda, lifted the troops morale and ignited a nationalism among the Chileans which led a massive civilian enrolment.
 Only by the beginning of November, the Chilean Army grew from 2,995 men to 10,000.

 After all of this, the Chileans resumed the blockade of Iquique, whilst the Peruvian Captain Miguel Grau brilliantly conducted a challenge strategy against his enemy -including the capture of an entire cavalry regiment and an attempt to attack Valparaíso-, while all efforts to capture him were useless.
 The lack of results and the poor management ended with Williams’ resignation, on August 5.
 At this point, the poor shape of the Chilean navy emerged as the undergoing reparations took an entire month.
 So, the new admiral, Galvarino Riveros, could sail from Valparaíso only by October 1, with the sole mission to find and destroy the Huáscar.
 The chase ended a week later with the decisive clash at Angamos on October 8, where Grau died and his ship was captured and later put under Chilean service.
 With this victory, the Pacific shores where open to a landing operation anywhere the Chilean high command considered necessary.